Leslie's Raid in 1780

 Loyalists in Virginia and enslaved people seeking to escape to British lines were pleased when Major General Alexander Leslie sailed into the Chesapeake Bay with 2,200 men on October 20, 1780.

-General Leslie was supposed to sail up the James River and capture Petersburg and Richmond, destroying the central supply depots and diverting reinforcements headed to General Nathaniel Green in North Carolina.
-After landing at Portsmouth, Leslie discovered that the Loyalist support in Virginia was weaker than expected, while the Virginia militia was stronger than expected.
+General Leslie was ordered to sail up the James River and capture Petersburg and Richmond, destroying the central supply depots and diverting reinforcements headed to General Nathaniel Green in North Carolina.
+After landing at Portsmouth, Leslie discovered that the loyalist support in Virginia was weaker than expected while the Virginia militia was stronger than expected.

-Governor Thomas Jefferson still feared a raid deep into the interior of Virginia, in order to free 800 British soldiers who had been captured at the Battle of Saratoga in 1777.
+Governor Thomas Jefferson still feared a raid deep into the interior of Virginia to free 800 British soldiers who had been captured at the Battle of Saratoga in 1777.
 They were imprisoned in the Albemarle Barracks near Charlottesville, so Jefferson shipped them further away from the coastline to Maryland.
-He left the Hessian prisoners in their Albemarle Barracks, assuming General Leslie would not risk a long-distance raid to free them.
+He left the Hessian prisoners in their Albemarle Barracks, assuming General Leslie would not risk a long-distance raid to free the hired Germans.1

 The Virginians who succeeded in forcing General Leslie to abandon his raid after less than a month (October 30-November 22, 1780) were not the Tidewater militia.
-Instead, it was Colonel William Campbell and his volunteers from southwestern Virginia, united with Tennessee patriots, who won at Kings Mountain and triggered the British to alter their plans.1
+Instead, it was Colonel William Campbell and his volunteers from southwestern Virginia, united with Tennessee patriots, who won a battle at Kings Mountain on October 7, 1780.
+The defeat of Ferguson, and the loyalists he commanded, was the trigger for the British to alter their plans in Virginia.

-Clinton quickly arranged for another invasion of Virginia.
-He sent Benedict Arnold south from New York in December, 1780.
-There was a British army in Virginia for the next 10 months, commanded first by Arnold, then by General William Phillips, and finally by Lord Cornwallis.
+General Clinton in New York quickly arranged for another invasion of Virginia.
+He sent General Benedict Arnold south from New York in December, 1780.
+There was a British army marching through Virginia for the next 10 months commanded first by Arnold, then by General William Phillips, and finally by General Cornwallis.

 Benedict Arnold and William Phillips in Virginia, 1780-1781